kstine93/trainings/git/git_notes.md

 Git is for tracking changes in any set of files at speed.
 It is distributed and focuses on data integrity and supports non-linear workflows.

 ---

+# Git Core Concepts

+## Git architecture
+**Working Directory**
+Where we are working on the project by editing files.

+**.git directory**
+Inside the working directory- this stores information about your project (commit history, etc.) for git to use.
+When we get information out of the .git directory into the working directory, it's called a `git checkout`

+**Index / Staging area**
+Inside the .git directory.
+When we ask git to put new changes into its database of changes, they are added to the staging area using `git add`.
+Once we then want those staged changes to be durably written - and transferred from the staging area to the .git folder, we do a `git commit`.

+**Remote server**
+The remote git repository where files are stored and shared.
+We interact with this using `git clone`, `git fetch`, `git push`, and `git pull`.

+## States of git workflow
+1. When files are first edited, you are in the **modified** state.
+2. When we use `git add` we stage the modifications we made - this is the **staged** state.
+   1. *Note about staging:* I was originally confused about why we even needed a staging area, but [this article](https://githowto.com/staging_and_committing) explains it well.
+Essentially, staging allows us to customize our commits- staging only certain files in certain commits.
+In this way, we can make all of our commits make sense - the changes are 'packages' that hold together- rather than sporadic changes across all of the files.
+3. Finally, our changes are in the **committed** state once we `git commit`.

+## Hash Values (SHA-1)
+Hashing is the process of transforming an input and creating an output such that:
+- the output cannot be used to infer the input (cryptographically secure)
+- the same input produces the same output
+- reducing large data to a small, unique identifier

+SHA-1 is a type of hashing algorithm that git uses for ensuring data integrity.
+In other words, this can be used to determine whether files have changed - if we send the same file to the hashing algorithm twice and it produces a different hash the 2nd time, it means the file was somehow changed.

+## HEAD pointer
+The HEAD pointer points to the latest commit of the current branch - just to keep track of our last progress.
+When we initialize a repository, we get a default branch called 'main'. and the HEAD pointer points to the latest commit in the main branch.
+When we create a new branch, our HEAD pointer points to the new branch.

+The HEAD pointer is literally just a single file showing the hash of the latest commit in the .git directory.

+## Add & Move files

+## Rename & Delete files

+## View changes

+## Add & commit

+## Dry runs

+---

+# Extras

 ## Git Completion (optional)
 Git completion is an optional - but handy tool that allows you to use the 'tab' key to auto-complete your git commands in the terminal.